Listen to the Interview

 Mt.
 Evans is on a growing list of requests to change offensive place names in Colorado.
 And now they have a platform at the state level.
 Colorado Governor Jared Polis recently revived the Colorado Geographic Renaming Advisory Board to study geographic name change requests.
 The panel had been sidelined since 2014.

-The state board takes requests from residents or groups objecting to a place name.
+The state board accepts requests from residents or groups objecting to a place name.
 They also consider the relevance of the new name.
 If they approve it, the changes show up on federal maps.
 The U.S. Geological Survey also has a renaming board that works the same way.

 The USGS keeps an action list of name change proposals by state.
 As of this writing, about a dozen are shown in Colorado.
 Among them, a proposal to rename Mt.
 Evans to “Mount Cheyenne Arapaho.”
 In the Four Corners, someone petitioned to change the name of a Montezuma County valley from Negro Draw to Hops Draw.